campanam/BaitsTools/README.md

 `-O, --offset [VALUE]`: Base pair offset between tiled baits.
 Default is 60 bp.
 `-I, --minind [VALUE]`: Minimum number of individuals to include locus.
 Default is 1.
 `-W, --strategy [VALUE]`: Strategy to generate baits from loci (`alignment`, `SNPs`, or `informative`). `alignment` treats the individual loci as FASTA alignments and passes the alignments to [aln2baits](#aln2baits) to generate weighted alignments. `SNPs` and `informative` select and generate baits for identified variable sites. `SNPs` includes all identified sites, whereas `informative` includes only phylogenetically informative sites.
 Default is `alignment`.
-`-H, --haplo [VALUE]`: If using `alignment` strategy, alignment window haplotype definition (`haplotype` or `variant`). `haplotype` will cause the program to identify all unique haplotypes within each bait tiling window observed in the data. `variant` will cause the program to generate all possible permutations of single nucleotide variants observed within the window.
+`-H, --haplo [VALUE]`: If using `alignment` strategy, alignment window haplotype definition (`haplotype` or `variant`). `haplotype` will cause the program to identify all unique haplotypes within each bait tiling window observed in the data. `variant` will cause the program to generate random permutations of single nucleotide variants observed within the window.
 Default is `haplotype`.
+`--maxvars [VALUE]`: Maximum number of variant permutations to retain within each alignment window when using the `variant` haplotype definition.
+Default is 24.
 `--uncollapsedref`: If using `SNPs` or `informative` strategies, choose a random reference sequence and keep ambiguities for each locus.
 `-a, --alt`: If using `SNPs` or `informative` strategies, generate baits for alternate alleles.
 `-t, --totalvars [VALUE]`: If using `SNPs` or `informative` strategies, total requested variants.
 Default is 30,000.